"Alright lads, welcome to Chapter 1 of the studio guide"

 Let’s take a look what these 8 items/products are for:

-This will be the most expensive part when your just starting out.
+This will be the most expensive part when you're just starting out.

 Normally you would want the fastest computer out there…